Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## May 25
 merge conflicts resolved. started working on displaying the numbers and flags when a square is clicked.

+## May 26
+finished and merged the working number display onto the main branch. trying to change it so that numbers display only when dug

 ## Alena Chen